Marleve Mainaky

-Marleve Mario Mainaky (born 26 March 1972) is a former Indonesian badminton player who play in the singles event.
+Marleve Mario Mainaky (born 26 March 1972) is an Indonesian badminton player and coach.
 He was part of the Indonesia men's team that won the Thomas Cup in 1998, 2000, and 2002.
 Mainaky had collected a silver and three bronzes at the Asian Championships.
 He competed at the 2000 Summer Olympics in Sydney, Australia, reaching into the quarterfinals.
-He was the men's singles bronze medalist at the 2001 Southeast Asian Games, also helped the men's team won the silver medal at that event, and 2002 Asian Games.
-After retired from the international tournament, he started his career as a badminton coach.
+He was the men's singles bronze medalist at the 2001 SEA Games, also helped the men's team won the silver medal at that event, and 2002 Asian Games.
+After he retired from the international tournament circuit, he started his career as a badminton coach.
 Marleve Mainaky was the fifth of seven siblings of Jantje Rudolf Mainaky and Venna Hauvelman.
-Five of the siblings were also professional badminton player.
+Five of the siblings were also professional badminton players.
+Five of seven children in the Mainaky family, Marleve, Richard, Rexy, Rionny and Karel, were part of the Indonesian national shuttling team in the 1990s and nowadays they still have a hand in the sport, though courtside as badminton coaches.

+Personal life

+Marleve Mainaky is married to former player from the Indonesian National team Hellen Paokie.
+The couple has three children all boys.